sumwale/config/README.md

 If you have a touchpad, then update the .local/bin/touchpad-settings.sh touchpad variable with your device (search for TouchPad in the output of "xinput list") and change the script to add/remove any other touchpad settings as per your preferences (e.g. the script enables "natural scrolling" by default but you may disable it if you prefer otherwise).
 If you do not have a touchpad, then remove or comment out the touchpad-settings.sh script invocation in ~/.config/awesome/configuration/apps.lua.

 The .local/bin/user-services.sh script launches few custom services for borgmatic backup.
 You would want to remove those but can retain nm-applet.
 This is launched as as a respawnable service because on my system this occasionally crashes after suspend.
 To use that copy the service file from .config/systemd/user/nm-applet.service to your ~/.config/systemd/user directory (create latter if not present).
 Additionally it overrides the alsa settings from ~/.asound.state since in my system pulseaudio overrides those in a way that disables seemless switching between internal speaker and headphones.
-If you want to also override then you can do the required setup using alsamixer and then save using "alsactl store -f ~/.asound.state".
+If you want to also override then you can do the required setup using alsamixer (enable auto-mute mode) and then save using "alsactl store -f ~/.asound.state".

 #### Optional apps in configuration/apps.lua